kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 Kragor nodded slowly, satisfied with the simple explanation.
 “Ah, nice.
 Moon is... nice.”

-Ingrid chuckled softly, her eyes momentarily distant as if recalling secrets long kept.
-But with Kragor content and unlikely to probe further, the moment passed.
+Ingrid chuckls softly, her eyes momentarily distant as if recalling secrets long kept.
+But with Kragor content and unlikely to probe further, the moment passes.

 ## The Crick Queen’s Call